SeleniumHQ/www.seleniumhq.org/src/main/rst/02_selenium_ide.rst

-   verifies an expected UI element, as defined by its HTML tag, is present on the page. verifyText verifies expected text and it's corresponding HTML tag are present on the page. verifyTable verifies a table's expected contents. waitForPageToLoad
+   verifies an expected UI element, as defined by its HTML tag, is present on the page. verifyText verifies expected text and its corresponding HTML tag are present on the page. verifyTable verifies a table's expected contents. waitForPageToLoad